Love At First Sight: Does It Really Exist?

 iStock/LumiNola

-Love at first sight is commonly described as a sudden and intense feeling of attraction, connection, and chemistry.
+Love at first sight, is commonly described as an instant feeling of initial attraction, instant connection, and chemistry.
 A poll conducted by Gallup determined that over half of Americans believe in love at first sight.
 Still, there has been little research conducted that backs up the validity of the concept.

-Though it is not uncommon for someone to feel drawn to a person based on physical appearance alone, those initial feelings of lust or longing do not typically constitute real love.
-It can be important to remember that real, lasting love is usually cultivated over time.
+Though it is not uncommon for someone to have an instant attraction to a person based on physical appearance alone, those initial feelings of lust or longing do not typically constitute real love.
+It can be important to remember that real, lasting romantic love is usually cultivated over time.

 If you feel that you have fallen in love at first sight, it is very likely that you have fallen for an idealized version of a person that you have created in your mind.
-Getting to know an individual you would like to pursue a relationship with is usually essential.
+People who experience love at first sight feel like they instantly know they are in love, but getting to know an individual you would like to pursue a relationship with is usually essential.
+They likely have more positive characteristics that you will be attracted to, but things about them may turn you off.
 While early feelings of love at first sight can be fun and exciting, it is typically important to remain grounded and consider the unique needs, traits, and comfortability of the other person.

 When it comes to science, very little formal research has been conducted regarding the existence of love at first sight.
 Still, some psychologists have explored the topic, and there are some scientific facts that could better explain why so many people may experience this sensation in their lifetime.

-In 2017, a study was conducted from a combination of online dating, a laboratory study, and multiple dating events.
+In 2017, a study was conducted using a combination of online dating, a laboratory study, and multiple dating events.
 The results showed that feelings of love at first sight were not only common amongst participants but largely predictable based on physical attraction.
-While these findings did not link the sensation to long-lasting love, there is additional science that could help explain why love at first sight could feel like the real thing.
+While these findings did not link the sensation to long-lasting love, there is additional science that could help explain why love at first sight could feel like true love.

 For this reason, the release of oxytocin upon feelings of an immediate and intense romantic connection could cause someone to feel as if they have fallen in love at first sight.